chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 In this 1889 painting, *The Agnew Clinic*,  Eakins portrays professor of surgery at the University of Pennsylvania School of Medicine, Dr. D. Hayes Agnew as he lectures to an auditorium of students.
 A female subject is shown undergoing a mastecotomy performed by a team of male surgeons.
 Beside her stands a nurse who maintains a calm and alert posture; she takes the role of the chaperone for the woman in her vulnerable state while an amphitheater full of men gaze at every detail of the procedure.
 While this is standard practice, the nurse's presence makes the viewer feel more comfortable on the patient's behalf.

 The chaperone is also seen in both iterations of *William Rush Carving His Allegorical Figure of the Schuylkill River*.
-As Rush's model poses naked, the woman is seen knitting in the chair beside her.
-Much like *The Agnew Clinic*, the model's chaperone provides security and support for her.
+As Rush's model poses naked, the woman is seen knitting in the chair beside her, providing security and support for her.
 Also note how the seated woman displays Eakins' affinity for the woman lost in contemplative thought, much like in *Homespun*.

 After dissecting *William Rush Carving His Allegorical Figure of the Schuylkill River* and breaking it down into a tripartite of themes, what is Thomas Eakins' allegory here?
 This can possibly be answered by looking at a few sticking points some critics had with this piece--especially the final iteration of 1877.